 B, L, D

 With a day’s acclimatization at Dingboche, you will resume your Everest Base Camp Trek.
-You will trek to the Lobuche village today after breakfast and a warm Tibetan tea at Dingboche.
+You will trek to Lobuche village today after breakfast and a warm cup of Tibetan tea in Dingboche.
 The trekking trail initially goes through open moraine slopes and fields.
-After hiking for a brief while, it begins to ascend gradually to Thukla (Dughla) .
+After hiking for a while, it begins to ascend gradually to Thukla (Dughla).
 The path becomes rockier and uneven, which makes it more challenging.
 En route, you will see numerous prayer flags, mani walls, stupas, small cairns, and chortens.
 The landscape also becomes more barren with fewer trees and vegetation.

 Lobuche to Everest BC , and GorakShep trek